 Indonesian immigration policies have a tendency to change often.
 Please check with Indonesian embassies in your country for obtaining extendable visitor visas.

-Currently (as of May, 2017), you can enter Indonesia from Banda Aceh and apply for a visa extension before you go through customs (cost varies but usually around $35USD), then 14 days before the first month visa expires, you can go to immigration office in Sabang (about 45min motorbike ride from our beach) and process for an extension (there will be a fee once again.
+Currently (as of Nov 1,2018) you can enter Indonesia from Banda Aceh and apply for an extendable Visa on Arrival before you go through customs (cost varies but usually around $35USD), then 14 days before the first month visa expires, you can go to immigration office in Sabang (about 45min motorbike ride from our beach) and process for an extension (there will be a fee once again.
 It is currently about $30USD) and you can stay for another month.
 This extension process can be done between Module 1 and Module 2.

 A little advice on life on the island:

 Attire- Aceh region of Sumatra is under Shariah Law, this means that you must cover your shoulders and knees in CERTAIN areas of Banda Aceh and Pulau Weh out of respect.
 No foreigners get in trouble and it is not at all like other parts of the world under Shariah Law.
 But we wouldn’t want to embarrass locals either.
 So please bring a long sleeve shirt and for the bottoms, yoga crops will do just fine.
 Our beach, Gapang is an exception.
 We walk around in bikinis all the time and locals are used to this and no one is offended.

 Motorbikes- Highly recommended that you obtain an international driver’s license that would allow you to get a scooter.
 It’s very easy to get a scooter and easy to learn but even better if you learn it in your own country.
 If your accommodation is not on Gapang Beach, you will have to get a scooter.
 Nothing is really far but it’s far enough to walk.